 How do I Convert a Z Score to Percentile?

-Use a calculator, like the one below, or use a table (see instructions further down) and calculate the percentile by hand.
-In either case, you will be more easily able to convert a z score to a percentile if you know some basics about normal distributions, like the 68 95 99.7 rule.
+To convert from one unit to another, use a calculator, like the one below, or use a table (see instructions further down) and calculate the percentile by hand.
+In either case, you will be more easily able to convert between units if you know some basics about normal distributions, like the 68 95 99.7 rule.
 This rule states that 68 percent of the area under a bell curve lies between -1 and 1 standard deviations either side of the mean, 94 percent lies within -2 and 2 standard deviations and 99.7 percent lies within -3 and 3 standard deviations; these standard deviations are the “z scores.”

 Need help?
 Check out our tutoring page!